sofn-xyz/mailing/README.md

 <br/>

-## ●  Why?
+## ●&nbsp;&nbsp;&nbsp;Why?

 We love good emails.
 Usage metrics imply that a lot of people do.
-Bad emails suck.

 But every web developer I've ever met hates making them.

-We're trying to make coding them fun.
+So, we're trying to make coding them easy.

 <br/>

-## ● Setup
+## ●&nbsp;&nbsp;&nbsp;Setup

 1. Install mailing in your package.json with yarn or npm.